New Year's Eve 2014-2015 in Prague » 31 December 2014:

 Prague is a popular destination for New Year's Eve.
 The celebrations are enjoyed by one and all: the young and old, the quiet and romantic, the wild and carefree - there are entertainment options to suit all tastes.

 Some people opt for restaurants offering an all-inclusive night of fine food, drinks and dancing.
 Others prefer a romantic, candlelit dinner 'à deux'.
 Some revellers bar crawl and chance on finding a club after the fireworks.
 Others buy tickets for a party in a club or music bar.

-Finally, there is the ever popular Jazz Cruise
+Finally, there are the ever popular river cruises: the Jazz Cruise

 Our Prague New Year's Eve Planner is the city's main guide to the festivities, featuring the best entertainment in the city on this special night: New Year's Eve Planner